-We will use specialist online monitoring software, which in this school is called Visigo Smoothwall
+We will use specialist online monitoring software, which in this school is called Smoothwall.
+This will be monitored by the DSL team.
+All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.